Identifiability in Dynamic Acyclic Networks with Partial Excitations and Measurements: Identifiability Analysis in Acyclic Networks

-It is implied from Theorem~\ref{thm:identifiability} and Corollary~\ref{coro:paths} that all the sources have to be excited and all the sinks have to be measured.
-This is actually necessary for the identifiability of a network model set in the partial excitation and measurement setting, see more details in \cite{bazanella2017identifiability,Bazanella2019CDC}.
-Moreover, we can show that if condition (2) in Corollary~\ref{coro:paths} is satisfied, then the following result holds, see the proof in Appendix~\ref{ap:pro:thm-necess}. \begin{pro} Consider the network model set $\mathcal{M}$ in \eqref{eq:modelset} with $\mathcal{R}$ and $\mathcal{C}$ the sets of excited and measured vertices.
+This is actually necessary for the identifiability of a network model set in the partial excitation and measurement setting, for more details see \cite{bazanella2017identifiability,Bazanella2019CDC}.
+Moreover, we can show that if condition (b) in Corollary~\ref{coro:paths} is satisfied, then the following result holds, the proof of which is added in Appendix~\ref{ap:pro:thm-necess}. \begin{pro} Consider the setting of Corollary~\ref{coro:paths}.
 If \eqref{eq:rem:path1} and \eqref{eq:rem:path2} hold, then